 The cost equation

 While not the sole reason for the migration, cost benefits still tend to be a major driver of a move to the public cloud for telcos.
 But, we need to look beyond the traditional RFP of three years, with five years representing the minimum benchmark from which to truly judge the cost benefits.
-Public cloud isn’t a quick fix and requires commercial maturity to drive real value, optimising the overall cost model right across the organisation.
+Public cloud isn’t a quick fix and requires commercial maturity to drive real value, optimizing the overall cost model right across the organization.

 The CapEx / OpEx debate must also be considered.
 What ‘cost’ means to one telco, might not mean the same to another and there can be disagreements about whether public cloud expenditure is CapEx or OpEx, often entirely dependent on how telcos are managing their finances.
 Regardless of whether it’s CapEx or OpEx, a successful migration can ensure greater control over costs, with unexpected systems and hardware expenditure a thing of the past, putting the telco firmly in the driving seat when it comes to managing associated IT costs.

 Cost considerations can pale into almost insignificance in the shadow of increased business agility.
 Cloud agility touches all areas of the business – from the shop window of the website, through to the back-office systems powering day-to-day operations.
-The public cloud enables a seamless integration of new products and services into the mix, guaranteeing a consistency and continuity of customer service and experience.
-It’s not about a big bang approach but the leveraging of public cloud capabilities to optimise the possibilities it provides to develop a business.
-This agility and greatly expedited time to market for new products and services is crucial if telcos are to thrive, reacting quickly and effectively to market changes to grow the customer base and nurture the loyalty of existing customers.
+The public cloud enables a seamless integration of new products and services into the mix, guaranteeing consistency and continuity of customer service and experience.
+It’s not about a big bang approach but the leveraging of public cloud capabilities to optimize the possibilities it provides to develop a business.
+This agility and greatly expedited time to market for new products and services are crucial if telcos are to thrive, reacting quickly and effectively to market changes to grow the customer base and nurture the loyalty of existing customers.

 Experimentation breeds innovation

-Going hand-in-hand with this increased agility, and a crucial element for telcos striving to stay one step ahead, is the public cloud’s ability to quickly and effectively trial new capabilities.
+Going hand-in-hand with this increased agility, and a crucial element for telcos striving to stay one step ahead is the public cloud’s ability to quickly and effectively trial new capabilities.
 With a public cloud infrastructure, telcos can experiment with their offerings, putting new products and services out to the market, scaling them up or down, and then pulling them back again if necessary, all without having to undergo costly and lengthy transformation projects to do so.

 For more information on how ZephyrTel can support your move to the cloud, contact email@example.com